Claines

-Claines is a small village just to the north of Worcester, England, on the east bank of the River Severn.
+Claines is a village to the north of Worcester in the county of Worcestershire, England.
+It is located on the east bank of the River Severn.
 Claines is situated in the heart of Worcestershire on the A449 between Worcester and Kidderminster.
 It has a church which dates from the 10th Century.
+In 1881 the parish had a population of 10,212.
+On 30 September 1885 the parish was abolished and split to form North Claines and South Claines.
+It is now part of the unparished area of Worcester.

-Although not part of Claines itself the Worcester suburb of Cornmeadow Green, which is adjacent to Claines village, is generally referred to as Claines, a result of when the area was once historically part of Claines Parish prior to Worcester expanding and various administrative boundary changes many years ago.
-Furthermore, Claines village also falls under the Worcester City Council local government administrative area.
+The Worcester suburb of Cornmeadow Green, which is adjacent to Claines is generally referred to as Claines, a result of when the area was once historically part of Claines Parish before Worcester expanded and various administrative boundary changes many years ago.

+The name Claines derives from the Old English clǣgnæss meaning 'clay ness' (i.e promontory).

 Claines is known for The Mug House, one of only two pubs in a churchyard in England.

 Pineau De Re, the 2014 Grand National winner, was trained at Claines and is also stabled there.
-The Claines village name signs were replaced by Worcestershire County Council in 2014 to recognise the win and connection to the village.
+The Claines village name signs were replaced by Worcestershire County Council in 2014 to recognize the win and connection to the village.